jpritikin/coach/content/docs/psychedelics/cannabis.md

 ### Full spectrum hemp extract + CBD isolate powder

 Try 250mg CBD from full spectrum hemp extract + 250mg CBD isolate powder.
-Produces a psychedelic experience using only hemp extracts (less than 0.3% THC).
+Produces a psychedelic experience using only hemp extract (less than 0.3% THC).
 It seems you only need trace amounts of THC to obtain a psychedelic effect.

 ## References